comitanigiacomo/cyberSecurity/underTheWire/century.md

 The password for Century11 is the 10th and 8th word of the Windows Update service description combined PLUS the name of the file on the desktop.

-Usual commands to find the name of the file on the desktop
+Firstly, let's find the name of the file on the desktop

 ```
 Mode                LastWriteTime         Length Name